 - avoiding the use of sharp objects, such as tweezers

-- seeking medical attention if the object is large
+- seeking medical attention if the object is large or does not come out

 Before treatment, a doctor will examine the eye.
-This examination will include:
+This examination

 - dry mucus